Suicide in children and adolescents is a major public health issue. Nationally, suicide is the second leading cause of death for 10- to 19-year-olds.

 - Strong coping and problem-solving skills

-- Family restricts access to lethal means during crisis
+- Family is able to eliminate access to lethal means during crisis

 If the risk is not imminent and safety of the child is clearly established, the child may be referred to a mental health professional for outpatient treatment.

-Two psychotherapies that have proved effective in treating youth at risk for suicide in the outpatient setting are:
+Two interventions that have proved effective in treating youth at risk for suicide in the outpatient setting are:

 - Cognitive behavior therapy (CBT)